 Given the popularity of recreational cannabis and edibles in particular as a low-cost, low-profile avenue for consumption there are now companies that specialize in making equipment dedicated solely to the art of decarboxylation, the most critical step in turning plant into magic.

-Companies like Ardent Cannabis who make the Nova decarboxylator are catering to just such markets in helping cannabis lovers quickly, efficiently, and reliably produce marijuana infused butters and oils by marrying technology with science.
+Companies like Ardent Cannabis who make the Nova decarboxylator are catering to just such markets in helping cannabis lovers quickly, efficiently, and reliably produce marijuana infused butters and oils (yes, you can make vegan-friendly THC-infused coconut oil too!)by marrying technology with science.

 There’s also the “OG” unit from Magical Butter, makers of the “Magical Butter Machine“, which, while not as feature-laden as some options (below) gets the job done and has earned itself a solid gold reputation within the community of edible connoisseurs.